mdb/mdb.github.io/content/blog/2022-11-20-kubernetes-operators.md

 ## Implementing an Operator

-Interested in learning more about implementing an operator?
+Interested in implementing your own operator?
 The [operator-sdk](https://sdk.operatorframework.io/) offers a CLI to help; its [tutorials](https://sdk.operatorframework.io/docs/building-operators/) are a good place to start.

 ## Further reading